vicmaybevik/Insurance-Claim-Processing-COBOL/README.md

     project organization
     Research if you're having additional issues.

-#Key learnings or challenges overcome
+#Key learnings or challenges overcome:
      Syntax errors in 210-VALIDATE-CLAIM and 220-ADJUDICATE-CLAIM paragraphs were hard to get around.
      All claims were being rejected it was fixed by reworking on the validation logic and the format of  input data No claims are being counted for any state which was fixed by makibg sure the code and the claims.dat file match with terms of input data.